How is an Amazon EBS io2 Block Express volume different from io1 and io2 volumes?

 Resolution

-io1, io2 and io2 Block Express are all Provisioned IOPS SSD volumes.
-However, io2 Block Express volumes can deliver higher throughput and IOPS, and support larger capacity.
-For more information on each volume type, see the Provisioned IOPS SSD comparative chart.
+io1, io2, and io2 Block Express are all Provisioned input/output operations per second (IOPS) SSD volumes.
+However, io2 Block Express volumes can deliver higher throughput and IOPS and support larger storage capacity.
+For more information, see Provisioned IOPS SSD io1 volumes.

 • c7g